theheking/intro-to-r/key_info.md

 # RStudio and R installation
 R and RStudio are separate downloads and installations.
 R is the underlying statistical computing environment, but using R alone is no fun.
 RStudio is a graphical integrated development environment (IDE) that makes using R much easier and more interactive.
 You need to install R before you install RStudio.
+Please choose the operating system (OS) that you use.

 ## Windows
 <b> If you already have R and RStudio installed </b>